lifuguan/ASDT/README.md

 Please Change your data path in the line 43 in the train_from_cls_weight.py and line 31 in the infer_RRM.py, such as "datasets/VOC2012/VOCdevkit/VOC2012/JPEGImages"

-As for the pretrain model, you can refer to RRM.
+As for the pretrain backbone model, you can refer to RRM or download with this [link](https://drive.google.com/file/d/1gaTIf36zccaWhMpBuTJXQTtCu7sq8cCc/view?usp=sharing).

 # Training from a pretrained classification model
 cd wrapper/bilateralfilter